Dietetics

 Additional mandatory costs

-Placement is unpaid and therefore students are expected to pay for travel and living expenses associated with placement.
+Placement is unpaid and therefore students are expected to pay additional costs associated with your placement.
+For example: travel and accommodation, Food hygiene certificate

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.